 To avoid future medical problems, keep that protective hair in place as it prevents ear infections by defending against foreign materials.

 For debris or dirt inside their ear flaps, use a damp cloth with mineral oil to wipe it away.
 This is a sensitive area so take your time.
 For our dogs, we use inexpensive but effective wipes which are moist and easy to use.

 They’re made for pets and really help to dissolve wax build-up while also cleaning the area.
 You can do this during bathing time.

 Be gentle with your dog’s ears.
 Never put applicators such as cotton tipped buds, like Q-Tips, or swabs directly into a dog’s ear canals.

 That tends to push the buildup, either debris or wax, further into the ear drum.
-This can harm them which is why some people have their vets take care of everything.
+Watch this very informative video!

 Ear Medicines for Canines